klee-mens/LaserCAD/manual/how_to_build_a_white_cell.md

 Not bad, we can estimate how the whole thing goes on, but until now every optic is just touched ones.
 To change this we have to play with the sequence of the composition, which is nothing else than a list of the indices of the elements in the order they are hit.
-So let's see: We start with 0, than 1, than 2 than back to 1 and 0, than again 1 and 2 and than out.
-Ok, type this in and we get:
+So let's see: We start with 0, then 1, then 2 than back to 1 and 0, than again 1 and 2 and than out.
+Ok, type this in, and we get:
 ```python
 import numpy as np
 from LaserCAD.basic_optics import Curved_Mirror, Composition